iomicroservices/baselink-nuxt/content/services/tradespeople/gardener/index.md

 Booking through BaseLink is simple and fully digital.
 Submit your request online, receive an instant quote, and choose a time that suits you.
 You can customise your job with special instructions or make it part of a regular schedule.

 #description
 All gardeners on our platform are local, vetted and reviewed by other customers.
-Whether it’s a one-off job or recurring care, you’ll have peace of mind knowing your garden is in expert hands.
+Whether it's a one-off job or recurring care, you'll have peace of mind knowing your garden is in expert hands.

 #description
 Payment is collected on the day of your visit, with any additional time charged fairly in 30-minute increments.
 Book a local gardener{{$doc.location}} today with BaseLink — and enjoy a cleaner, greener outdoor space without the effort.